NamesReed/ReedsKeebs/Alish40 QMK Firmware/readme.md

 13. If it did not flash, retry shorting the pins, sometimes it takes a few tries.
 15. Congrats!
 You can now continue with the rest of the build.

+## KB2040 Vial Firmware Instructions

+If you have a KB2040 and would like Vial, read this guide

+Download the Vial_Alish_KB2040 ONLY IF YOU HAVE A KB2040 Hold down the BOOT button on your KB2040, then press the Reset button.
+This puts the board into bootloader, you should see a new "drive" on your computer labeled something like "UF2 Bootloader" Drag the Vial_Alish_KB2040.uf2 file to the new drive.

+Wait a few moments, now your KB2040 is flashed with Vial firmware, easily change your keymap by downloading the Vial gui.